 - Always keep the “Do Not Disturb” sign on the door so that housekeeping doesn’t scare your critter or allow your pet to bolt while you are out.

 - When I make my reservation, I ask for a room away from the elevator.
-This means there will be less foot traffic outside the door that might cause my dog to bark or whine.
+This means there will be less foot traffic outside the door that might cause Maggie to bark or whine.
 We don’t always get the room we request, but it doesn’t hurt to ask politely.

 - Set up a “safe space” in the room, with blankets and a water bowl, and spend a little time getting your pup acclimated to the new space before your first pet-free foray into the city.

 - Learn early what pet-friendly really means for your hotel.
 In some hotels, it means you can leave your pet alone while other hotels require you to be in the room if your pet is there.
 This is not something you want to learn when you arrive.

 Every airline is different.
 The rules are constantly changing.
 The fees vary wildly.
 But still, it’s not too hard to fly with your dog.

 - Plan early!
 Call ahead and book your pet on your flight as early as possible.
 Each airline has a maximum number of pets they will allow on board or in the cargo hold – and the number isn’t very high usually between 3 and 5 dogs per flight.
 You don’t want to show up at the airport and not be allowed to fly.